-So, you’ve made the decision to move, you feel happy, even excited about it, then reality sets in and you might be overcome with a sense of being stuck and not knowing where to start.
+So, you’ve decided to move, you feel happy, even excited about it, then reality sets in and you may be overcome with a sense of being stuck and not knowing where to start.

-Don’t feel alone, that is probably the most common feeling for many of my clients.
+However, there is no need to feel alone as it is probably the most common feeling for many of my clients.
 We are all ‘attached’ to certain things.
-Perhaps it might be something that belonged to a loved one who has passed away, photos or mementoes of a trip we’ve taken, letters and cards from family, friends or past loves, or even that piece of furniture we worked so hard for and is extra special to us.
+Perhaps it might be something that belonged to a loved one who has passed away, photos or mementos of a trip we’ve taken, letters and cards from family, friends or past loves, or even that piece of furniture we worked so hard for and is extra special to us.